Dog Adoption Budget and Ongoing Costs

 - Flea or tick medication.
 Some areas are prone to ticks and fleas.
+Fleas aren't just a nuisance; a heavy flea infestation can lead to anemia and even be life-threatening!
 Dogs may need to be on a monthly medication throughout the flea and tick season.
 Your vet can tell you more.

 - Licensing fees.
 Check with your municipal authority to determine if you need to purchase a license for your dog.
 Most municipalities require you to renew your dog licenses every year.
 They also often offer lower rates for dogs that are spayed or neutered.

 - Boarding or pet-sitting costs.
 Call a few local kennels or pet-sitters to get an idea of what they charge per day.
-When you go on vacation or out-of-town for any other reason, you may need to leave your dog in a kennel.
+When you go on vacation or out-of-town for any other reason, you may need to board your dog.
 You can also take your dog on vacation with you, in which case you should take note of the pet fees that most hotels charge.

 - Grooming.
 Budget for regular trips to the vet or groomer for bathing, brushing, shaving, or nail clipping if you don't plan to do this yourself.